vjacquet/WmcSoft/README.md

 - Time, adapted from <http://domainlanguage.com>'s time & money.

-  `TimePoint` is a equivalent to DateTime in GMT yet it is more abstract as it does not have accessors to its part.
+  `TimePoint` is equivalent to DateTime in GMT yet it is more abstract as it does not have accessors to its part.

   `TimeUnit` should derive from WmcSoft's units.